Reda-BELHAJ/Simplex-Numpy/README.md

     A = [ 0 1 1 ]   b = [ 20 18 8 ]  c = [ 1 -7 -4 ]
         [ 0 1 0 ]
 ```
-And i already test some random inputs with the use of random function in numpy:
+And I already test some random inputs with the use of random function in Numpy:
 ```
     A = np.random.randint(-25, 25,size = (SIZE_MATRIX_X, SIZE_MATRIX_Y))
     b = np.random.randint(-25, 25,size = SIZE_MATRIX_X)